aehaney/aehaney.github.io/_posts/2016-09-24-first-blog-post.markdown

 It will definitely take more practice, but I'm feeling confident about the path that I'm on.

+In the mean time, here's a cute puppy and my cat Zelda celebrating the creation of this website!

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=k8lL2xGi638
 " target="_blank"><img src="http://img.youtube.com/vi/k8lL2xGi638/0.jpg"
 alt="IMAGE ALT TEXT HERE" width="240" height="180" border="10" /></a>